Chaitanyarai899/CommentorAI-wordpressPlugin/deploydeepseek.md

 ## Getting Your Refund

 Finished testing early?
 No problem.
 Click "Shutdown Deployment" and confirm.
-Within seconds, unused time is calculated and SOL is returned to your wallet automatically.
+Within seconds, unused time is calculated, SOL and Nos are returned to your wallet automatically.

 ![Refund confirmation](https://github.com/user-attachments/assets/a4ef221c-0f22-4e7d-b229-01eaafd9c385)